“Should I visit Boston in winter?”

 - The most affordable, central place to stay is the Hostelling International Boston Hostel.

-Want more Boston winter?
-Check out these ice storm photos, a pink sunset over snow, and icicle city.
+Want more Boston beauty?
+See my round-up of Emerald Necklace Parks in the city.
 Any purchases through the affiliate links in this article support this site at no cost to you.
 Thank you!